 Your cat’s results could include:

-Multiple matches: Does your cat match with more than one breed?
+Does your cat match with more than one breed?
 This could indicate that your cat’s parents (and/or their parents) were different breeds.
 Your cat will also have multiple matches when one breed is related to another.
 For example, if your cat is a purebred Bengal, then there is a good chance that it will also be highly related to the Egyptian Mau.
 This is because Egyptian Maus were originally bred with the Asian leopard cat to create the Bengal breed.
 Finally, the most likely reason for multiple matches could be that your cat shares many ancestors with a few different breeds.

-No matches: Not all Basepaws cats have good breed matches yet.
+Not all Basepaws cats have good breed matches yet.
 If your cat does not match with any of these breeds, we will notify you when the next report update is available.
 The next reports will continue to include more breeds and your cat’s report will continue to grow and improve with time.

-Unexpected matches: Does your cat look nothing like your cat’s best match?
+Does your cat look nothing like your cat’s best match?
 The Breed Index measures overall DNA similarity, and genes control much more than just looks.
 In fact, many physical traits (like short legs, hair length and some colors) are only caused by single genes.
 If your cat doesn’t look like its genetic match, read a little more about the match’s personality and other traits.

 This is a list of Breeds included in the current report: